vaginessa/dns-wiki/Error-codes.md

 <a name="Code4"></a>
 **(4) Error applying iptables rules.
 Exit code: 6**

 > Index of insertion too big - This mostly comes from custom ROM's (non CM).
 A workaround seems to play with the SuperSU settings (also try to update to latest first) and contact your ROM developer.
+In some situations it might help to play with AFWall+ internal binary options or to re-install busybox.

+_ Final version 09.24.2015_